Raising Brilliance

 What makes a stylist autism-friendly

-The right stylist or barber can change everything.
+Just as with finding an autism-friendly dentist, the right stylist or barber can change everything.
 Features that matter:

 Some areas have stylists who specialize in cutting hair for autistic and sensory-sensitive kids; "sensory-friendly haircut [your area]" or asking in local autism parent groups will usually surface them.
+You can also browse sensory-friendly activities and providers near you.

 Preparing at home